-37Outside the Solomon Sea, the patterns of SSH variability are similar between the two ENSO38states, although there is more mesoscale energy during El Niño (Fig. 3a, b).
-Increased variability is39associated with instabilities of the GPC when it turns eastward at PNG coast near 12°S, 148°E,

-)0 and with instability from the SECC-SEC current system east of the Solomon Islands near 8°S,)1 164°E (Qiu and Chen, 2004).
-Inside the Solomon Sea, the patterns of SSH variability differ greatly)2 between the two ENSO states by a factor of 2-3.
-The El Niño period is marked by low variability)3 with small scale structures, compared to the La Niña period where high variability occupies the)4 central Solomon Sea, in accordance with the EKE signal (Fig. 2).
-During the El Niño period, the 95 level of mesoscale variability is of the same order of magnitude as the internal tides (Fig. 3c,e).
-96 This explains why the full signal is composed of small structures mixing both mesoscale activity)7 and internal tides.
-The most energetic internal tides signal is concentrated in the Solomon Sea 98 from the southern tip of PNG to Solomon Strait (described more in section 4).
-Incoherent tides 99 are ubiquitous, mainly in the northern Solomon Sea.
-During the La Niña period, the mesoscale)0 variability is largely dominant compared to the internal tides signature (Fig. 3d, f).
-Note that the)1 patterns of internal tides differ slightly between both ENSO states with a more continuous)2 pattern crossing the Solomon Sea, and a substantial signature of incoherent internal tides in the)3 northern Solomon Sea during La Niña.
-This suggests potential interaction between mesoscale)4 dynamics and internal tides, with a possible effect on changes in water mass stratification)5 depending on the ENSO phase.
-This will be explored more in sections 4 and 5.
+Outside the Solomon Sea, the patterns of SSH variability are similar between the two ENSO states, although there is more mesoscale energy during El Niño (Fig. 3a, b).
+Increased variability is associated with instabilities in the GPC when it turns eastward at PNG coast near 12° S, 148° E and with instability from the South Equatorial Counter Current (SECC)-SEC current system east of the Solomon Islands near 8° S, 164° E (Qiu and Chen, 2004).
+Inside the Solomon Sea, the patterns of SSH variability differ greatly between the two ENSO states by a factor of 2-3.
+The El Niño period is marked by low variability with small-scale structures, compared to the La Niña period where high variability occupies the central Solomon Sea, in accordance with the EKE signal (Fig. 2).
+During the El Niño period, the level of mesoscale variability is of the same order of magnitude as the internal tides (Fig. 3c, e).
+This explains why the full signal is composed of small structures mixing both mesoscale activity and internal tides.
+The most energetic internal tides signal is concentrated in the Solomon Sea from the southern tip of PNG to Solomon Strait (described more in Sect.
+4).
+Incoherent tides are ubiquitous, mainly in the northern Solomon Sea.
+During the La Niña period, the mesoscale variability is largely dominant compared to the internal tides signature (Fig. 3d, f).
+Note that the patterns of internal tides differ slightly between both ENSO states with a more continuous pattern crossing the Solomon Sea and a substantial signature of incoherent internal tides in the northern Solomon Sea during La Niña.
+This suggests potential interaction between mesoscale dynamics and internal tides, with a possible effect on changes in water mass stratification depending on the ENSO phase.
+This will be explored more in Sects.
+4 and 5.